tybalex/mcp-redis/README.md

 ## Installation

+The Redis MCP Server supports the `stdio` [transport](https://modelcontextprotocol.io/docs/concepts/transports#standard-input%2Foutput-stdio).
+Support to the `stremable-http` transport will be added in the future.

+> No PyPi package is available at the moment.

 ### Quick Start with uvx

 The easiest way to use the Redis MCP Server is with `uvx`, which allows you to run it directly from GitHub (from a branch, or use a tagged release).

-> No PyPi package is available at the moment.

 ```sh
 # Run with Redis URI